 I don’t know about you, but an email like that would definitely freak me out!

 The Audible credit system is not a library.
-When you return Audible books after finishing them, it’s as if you bought a book at your local bookstore, took it home, read it, then gave it back to get something else.
+When you return Audible books after finishing them, it’s as if you bought a book at your local bookstore, took it home, read it, and then gave it back the next week to get something else.

 Somewhere in the smaller print, Audible talks about two exchanges per year.
 It’s likely that you’ll be able to return more books, either directly on their website or through customer service.
 But they definitely won’t let you get more than one audiobook for every Audible credit!

-It could be more if you have had bad luck with low-quality audiobooks.
+If you have had bad luck with low-quality audiobooks, you will likely be able to return more than two books.
 But shockingly, I have heard from Audible subscribers who said they received an email informing them that the return policy is blocked for them after only one single return!

 Of course, I don’t know whether these accounts are entirely true.
-But I’m mentioning it because I don’t think it’s a good idea to make a habit out of returning two Audible books every year just to stretch out the credits, thinking it’s one of the membership perks.
+But I’m mentioning it because I want to warn you that it’s probably not a good idea to make a habit out of returning two or more audiobooks every year just to stretch out the credits, thinking it’s one of the membership perks.

 And that brings us to the second issue that you have to be aware of whenever you want to return a book on Audible that you have already listened to…